tc39/proposal-object-pick-or-omit/README.md

     Object.omit({}, [symbol])[symbol]; // => "test", cannot omit properties from the prototype
     ```

-4. If some properties of an object is not accessible like throwing an error, can `Object.pick` or `Object.omit` operate such an object?
+4. If some properties of an object are not accessible like throwing an error, can `Object.pick` or `Object.omit` operate such an object?

     A: I suggest throwing the error wrapped by `Object.pick` or `Object.omit`, but it is **NOT the final choice**: